ofsgit/FD650-TM1650-Arduino/README.md

 # KT-6161Display-Driver
-use your KT-6161 display from a salvaged set top box
+use your KT-6161 display from a salvaged set top box front panel